Glossary of Legal and Academic Terms

 (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and

 (4) the effect of the use upon the potential market for or value of the copyrighted work.

 The fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all the above factors.

 Freeware: software that is available free of charge.

-Open Access: (PLOS (Public Library of Science)) Open Access (OA) stands for unrestricted access and unrestricted reuse.
+Open Access: (from PLOS (Public Library of Science)) Open Access (OA) stands for unrestricted access and unrestricted reuse.

-A Patent (U.S. Patent and Trademark Office) is a limited duration property right relating to an invention, granted by the United States Patent and Trademark Office in exchange for public disclosure of the invention.
+A Patent (From U.S. Patent and Trademark Office) is a limited duration property right relating to an invention, granted by the United States Patent and Trademark Office in exchange for public disclosure of the invention.

-Paraphrasing: (UTEP's Writing Center) rewriting information from a source in your own words, shorter than original, useful to cover information from your source more broadly.
+Paraphrasing: (from UTEP's Writing Center) rewriting information from a source in your own words, shorter than original, useful to cover information from your source more broadly.